bierproductie/management/project_proposal/project_plan.md

-*Project Plan*
+### Project Plan
-To keep track of the _overall time schedule (fucking offshore jysk)_, a project plan has been made with inspiration from the
-[project plan supplied by the supervisor.](https://docs.google.com/spreadsheets/d/1mZXxgDiwWwWpSyaQmMcafTjvXa2lQriszwTyt-Pf5BA/edit#gid=0)
+To be sure that it is feasible to complete the project within the designated timeframe a project plan has been made with inspiration from the [project plan supplied by the supervisor.](https://docs.google.com/spreadsheets/d/1mZXxgDiwWwWpSyaQmMcafTjvXa2lQriszwTyt-Pf5BA/edit#gid=0)

 ![project plan](images/roadmap.png)